b-twice/arcgis-rest-toolbox/README.md

-Various python scripts that can be imported into ArcGIS as a python toolbox.
-NOTE - python toolboxes were introduced in ArcGIS 10.1.
-You must create a python toolbox, not your standard toolbox, for this to run.
+Toolbox for working with the ArcGIS Rest Service for ArcGIS Online.
+Run restservices.py (compatible with Python 2.6+) from python or port restservices_toolbox over into a python toolbox (introduced in ArcGIS 10.1) and run from there.

+Functionality includes:

 **Pull Replica**